mieweb/wikiGDrive/test/md/project-overview.md

 4. Convert google docs to markdown while preserving as much of the meaning of the document.
 (Headings, images, drawings, tables, etc).

-    A. Each generated file should have parsable comments embedded in the original source google doc is known.
+    1. Each generated file should have parsable comments embedded in the original source google doc is known.

-    B. Embedded images (not originally stored on the shared folder will have to be extracted to the filesystem with a hashing system to prevent duplicate copies files in cases where images are pasted into multiple documents.
+    2. Embedded images (not originally stored on the shared folder will have to be extracted to the filesystem with a hashing system to prevent duplicate copies files in cases where images are pasted into multiple documents.

 5. Convert google drawings to svg and fix up urls as well.